SheffieldML/gprege/README.md

 Introductory example analysis - TP63 microarray data
 ---

 In the following examples, we will be using experimental data from [2], available on the GEO database under accession number GSE10562.
-The ranking list of direct targets is available at genome.cshlp.org/content/suppl/2008/05/05/gr.073601.107.DC1/DellaGatta_SupTable1 .xls We load the experimental data,
+The ranking list of direct targets is available at <a href="http://genome.cshlp.org/content/suppl/2008/05/05/gr.073601.107.DC1/DellaGatta_SupTable1.xls">genome.cshlp.org/content/suppl/2008/05/05/gr.073601.107.DC1/DellaGatta_SupTable1.xls</a> We load the experimental data,

 ```matlab
 load DellaGattaData.mat